DiyMediaServer

 • Locked out after disabling passwords

-This classic mistake happens when your SSH key wasn’t copied correctly before you disabled password authentication.
-You’ll need to access your server through your hosting provider’s web console or rescue environment, then re-enable PasswordAuthentication yes in your SSH config until you get your keys working properly.
+Classic mistake.
+Your SSH key wasn’t copied correctly before you disabled password authentication.
+Get into the server through your hosting provider’s web console or rescue environment, then re-enable PasswordAuthentication yes in sshd_config until you have your keys working properly.

 • Wrong file permissions

-If you see errors like “bad owner or permissions on .ssh/config”, your SSH files are readable by other users, which SSH considers a security risk.
-Reset the permissions as shown in Step 4 above.
+If you see errors like “bad owner or permissions on .ssh/config”, your SSH files are readable by other users, which SSH treats as a security risk.
+Reset the permissions as shown in Step 4.

 • Forgot to update firewall when changing port

-Changed your SSH port to Port 2222 but forgot to open that port in your firewall?
-Your connection will just hang there, looking like a network issue.
-Always update your firewall rules before changing SSH ports, not after.
+Changed your SSH port to Port 2222 but forgot to open that port in the firewall?
+Your connection will hang, looking like a network issue.
+Always update firewall rules before changing the SSH port, not after.

 • Trying to allow root login with keys